upenn-embedded/final-project-s25-autoalign/README.md

 Matilda: Tweak the current prototype to work at least 95% of the time.
 Build more target zones and assemble full target.
 Work with Destynn to use ADC to get input from different buttons.

 Destynn: Build resistive divider circuit for buttons for target peripheral.
+Continue working on RF (Matilda will help)

 Ayan: Print and Assemble Motor Stand.
 Attach to ATMega to control motors.